Cookies on this website

 About Me

 From August 2014 to December 2021, I was based in the Centre for Statistics in Medicine (CSM), University of Oxford.
-I worked primarily in oncology clinical trials, providing statistical expertise in all aspects of study execution, covering a range of cancer types, study designs, and trial phases.
+I worked primarily on oncology clinical trials.
 From January 2019 to December 2021, I underwent a DPhil (PhD) in CSM, funded by the NIHR Doctoral Research Fellowship Programme.
-My research involved developing dynamic prediction models (multivariate joint models) that used patient-level trends in the full blood count (FBC) blood test for two-year risk of colorectal cancer.
-This research sought to facilitate earlier detection of cancer, improve cancer detection and survival rates, and reduce unnecessary referrals for cancer investigation.
+My research involved developing dynamic prediction models (multivariate joint models) using patient-level trends in the full blood count blood test for two-year risk of colorectal cancer.

 My interests include improving efficiency in statistical programming, such as to make data management easier and less time-consuming.
-My interests also include teaching, having been the Lead Teacher for the Stata courses ran by the University's IT Learning Centre since January 2018.
+I teach on departmental undergraduate and graduate courses and was the Lead Teacher for the University's IT Learning Centre's Stata courses from January 2018 to January 2024.

 In 2016, I was awarded with the University of Oxford's Award for Excellence for my "consistent exceptional performance."